2017–18 Australian region cyclone season: Tropical Cyclone Linda

 A few hours later, the storm assumed a more southwesterly course towards the southern Queensland coast.
 As a result of the further deteriorating atmospheric conditions and cooling sea surface temperatures due to movement away from warm equatorial waters, Linda weakened to a subtropical low during mid-morning on 14 March, having spent fewer than 24 hours as a cyclone.
 The JTWC proceeded to downgrade the system below tropical storm intensity at 04:00 AEST on 25 March.
 The remnant low transitioned to a south-southeasterly track and continued to decay while travelling roughly parallel to the coastline, finally dissipating on 16 March.

 Ex-Tropical Cyclone Linda passed within about 300 km of Fraser Island at its closest approach to Australia, and produced large waves and swell which were experienced on exposed southern Queensland beaches.
 Due to the dangerous surf conditions, many beaches south of Fraser Island were closed on 14 and 15 March for the safety of the public.
 Areas off parts of the Sunshine Coast experienced waves of up to 8 m, and 1 m of beach erosion occurred at the Gold Coast.
 Sustained gale-force winds were recorded on the Australian mainland at Double Island Point on 14 March, with gusts up to 85 km/h.

 Severe Tropical Cyclone Marcus

 On 14 March, the Australian Bureau of Meteorology issued cyclone warnings for Darwin, the Tiwi Islands and parts of the northwest Top End.

 Marcus formed north of the Tiwi Islands as a Category 1 tropical cyclone on the Australian scale, and was upgraded to Category 2 in the hours before it hit the Northern Territory coastline on 17 March.
 Major events and flights in and out of Darwin were cancelled.
 Upon moving away from the coast, Marcus intensified markedly, and on 21 March, Cyclone Marcus reached Category 5 status on both cyclone scales.
-From then on, Marcus began a weakening phase, brushing by Western Australia and becoming a remnant low on 24 March.
+From then on, Marcus began a weakening phase, brushing by Western Australia and weakening below tropical cyclone intensity on 24 March.